MEET OUR TEAM

 alternative

-Soumya Ramasubramaniam – Senior Program Manager
+Soumya Ramasubramaniam – Senior Project Manager

 A communications, campaigns and community strategist with a law degree, the thread in Soumya’s life has been her passion for both self-learning and helping other learn effectively.
 Most importantly she seeks to enable self-sufficient, empowered individuals who can identify and achieve their purpose in life.